Pool Heater Repair

 Get Your Pool Warm Again

-A cold pool is a pool nobody uses.
-Call 808-399-4388 and talk to a CPO-certified technician who has been repairing pool heaters across Oahu for over 26 years.
-We diagnose accurately, repair with quality parts, and get your water back to the temperature you expect — without the runaround.
+A cold pool is a pool that sits unused.
+Call 808-399-4388 and talk to a CPO-certified technician who’s been repairing pool heaters across Oahu for over 26 years.
+We diagnose accurately, repair with quality parts, and get your water back to the temperature you expect.

 How Pool Repair Works